openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 Pinout OCU T26A - OVMS DB9 adapter cable
 ----------------------------------------

-Because of the complicated VAG OBD-gateway communication protocol we directly tap into the comfort can bus over the OCU cable.
+For the T26A approach we directly tap into the comfort can bus over the OCU cable

 The OCU connector is located under the passenger seat.